Sustainability Science and Society Bachelor's Degree

 Maya Klanderman '24, BS Sustainability Science and Society

 Learn how to apply technology to solve social problems and issues in sustainability, human health, environment, and social justice.
-Gain skills to work successfully in diverse teams through cultural anthropology and sociology; document and analyze the past in history and archaeology; or present arguments on pressing legal issues as you prepare for law school.
+Gain skills to work successfully in diverse teams through cultural anthropology and sociology; analyze the past and its impact today in history and archaeology; or present arguments on pressing legal issues as you prepare for law school.
 Build knowledge and research foundations required to succeed in graduate school, research, or the job market.
-With faculty that also serve as your research advisors and mentors, you’ll conduct research that makes a real difference in communities.
+Conduct research that makes a real difference in communities with faculty that also serve as your research advisors and mentors.

-• Get personalized attention: With a student:faculty ratio of 4:1, our smaller department ensures your academic advisors and professors know you and understand your interests and needs.
+• Get personalized attention: With a student-faculty ratio of 4:1, your academic advisors and professors know you and understand your interests and needs.
 You can receive the guidance you need in a timely fashion.
-They can better help pair you with research, internship, and job opportunities that meet your needs and provide valuable experience.
+They can help pair you with undergraduate research, internship and job opportunities that meet your needs and provide valuable experience.

-• Customize your sustainability education: Tailor your degree to fit your pathway.
-At Michigan Tech, our programs span anthropology, history, policy and community development, social science, and sustainability science and society.
+• Customize your education: Tailor your degree to fit your individual pathway.
+At Michigan Tech, our programs span anthropology, policy and community development, social science, and sustainability science and society.
 That interdisciplinary approach gives you exposure to different areas of the social sciences.
-Choose from 7 different minors in the department (American Studies, Global Community Development Partnerships, Global Studies, Historical Studies, Law and Society, Social and Behavioral Studies, and Sustainable Science and Society), or add any one of 80+ minors across the university.
+Choose from 7 different minors in the department (American Studies, Global Community Development Partnerships, Global Studies, Historical Studies, Law and Society, Social and Behavioral Studies, and Sustainable Science and Society), or add any one of Michigan Tech’s 80+ minors.

-• Jumpstart Your Career: You'll complete at least one capstone co-op, internship, or research project to deepen your learning and build your resume.
-Position yourself for many impactful jobs with a certificate in public policy.
-Get a master's in just one additional year in environmental and energy policy and boost your earnings potential and employment options.
+• Jumpstart your career: You'll complete at least one capstone co-op, internship, or research project to deepen your learning and build your resume.
+Get a master's in just one additional year with our accelerated master's program.
+Position yourself for a number of impactful jobs with a certificate in public policy.

 Undergraduate Majors in Social Sciences